Hadesal/codeCoolPowerGroupe/chapter2/SoFriendly/README.md

 ## Tasks

 ### Good or Awesome
-Ask a person in the predefined function if the person feels "good" or "aewsome"
+Ask a person in the predefined function if the person feels "good" or "awesome"

 ### Check the answer
 Check the answer of a person.
 If the answer is neither "good" nor "awesome", console log that you do not understand the answer - else repeat the answer on the console